johnbroaddusivccv/pythonSetup/README.md

 ```bash
 python ––version
 ```
 When using python it's important to create a virtual enviroment.
-A virtual enviroment is a tool that helps to keep dependencies required by different projects separate by isolation.
+A virtual enviroment is a tool that helps keep dependencies required by different projects separate by isolation.

 To create a virtual enviroment bash the following:
 * on windows 10